Serialcomms/COM-Port-Enumeration-VBA/HowTo.md

 Add an ActiveX control combo box to your worksheet from the Excel Ribbon menu
  * Developer > Insert > ActiveX controls > Combo Box

-Right-Hand click the newly-created com to view properties and rename if required.
+Right-Hand click the newly-created combo box to view properties and rename if required.

-Use a combo name of your choice or accept and note the default name given.
+Use a combo box name of your choice or accept and note the default name given.

 ### Combo Box data list population